With these exercise hubs all over Singapore – in Orchard, the CBD and even the heartlands – there are no excuses. Work, work, work

 Reps Fitness, 462A Joo Chiat Road Singapore 427674

 Probably the most exclusive gym in town, Gravity by Fitness First is livin’ it up with state-of-the-art facilities (how does a temperature-controlled infinity pool sound?), private workspaces, shirt pressing services and – wait for it – an in-house spa at the 38th floor of CaptiaGreen.
-Of course, the by-invite-only membership at this swanky gym doesn’t come cheap with a monthly fee of $599 and a whopping $3000 joining fee.
+Of course, membership at this swanky gym doesn’t come cheap with a joining fee that ranges from $288 to $1200.
+Membership plans start from $298 per month with personal coaching packages suited to your fitness routine.

 Gravity, #38-01, 138 Market Street, Singapore 048946